JuliaFoerster/camelstartjava/README.md

 # Problem:
 In the main function 'MySpringBootApplication.java' you will find two options on how to activate the route.
-- Option 1 works perfectly fine for JUnit Testing.
+- Option 1 works perfectly fine for the Camel Route and JUnit Testing.
 - Option 2 (now uncommented code) does not allow JUnit Testing.